KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 ## Emojis namespace

-KeyboardKit has an ``Emojis`` namespace that contains emoji-related types and views, except protocols and contexts and the ``Emoji`` type that is such a central part of this library.

-KeyboardKit Pro adds all pro emoji features to this namespace when you register a valid license key.
+KeyboardKit has an ``Emojis`` namespace that contains emoji-related types and views.
+KeyboardKit Pro adds pro emoji features to this namespace when you register a valid license key.

-The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
-It's meant to be a container for types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
+It's meant to contain types used by top-level types, to make the library easier to overview.